 Sally Bowden-Schaible has been a dedicated student/practitioner of Nikaya Buddhism since 1996.
 For the first 12 years, she studied and practiced extensively at the Barre Center for Buddhist Studies (BCBS) under the tutelage of Pali language scholar, then Executive Director of BCBS, Andrew Olendzki.
 Later, she also began attending the Insight Meditation Society (IMS) in Barre, MA.
 Over the years, she has had the good fortune to have studied with and been guided by widely respected teachers such as Gloria Taraniya Ambrosia, BCBS resident meditation teacher; Gaia House guiding teachers, John Peacock and co-founder Christina Feldman; abbot of the Metta Forest Monastery, Thanissaro Bhikkhu; Stephen Batchelor, author of numerous books and known for his writing on 'secular' Buddhism; and founders and guiding teachers of Dharmagiri, a South African hermitage, Thanissara and

 Kittisaro.
 Sally facilitates the Tuesday evening meditation at ICSM, and for many years facilitated ICSM's Saturday programs, now being led by other members of the ICSM sangha.
 She brings to ICSM what she has learned from many wise teachers (as she understands their instruction thus far) and what she has learned from her independent studies, meditation practice, and life experiences.
 She is dedicated to ongoing study and practice and wise and compassionate "being-in-the-world."
 As a psychotherapist, she incorporates Buddhist psychological theory and mindfulness-based strategies into her psychotherapy practice, and she teaches variations of the workshop “An Introduction to Buddhist Psychology & Its Application to Counseling Practice” to health care and mental health care professionals.
 She is an adjunct faculty member of the University of New England in Portland, ME teaching "Mindfulness and Meditation in the Mental Health Profession".
 She also utilizes a "contemplative model" of group supervision for mental health professionals.
 In the spring of 2015, Sally completed a 9-month program, Foundations of Buddhist Contemplative Care, through the Zen Center for Contemplative Care in New York City.
+She just completed a 10-month program, Untangling Self, with Andrew Olendzki at the New York Insight Meditation Society.

 Welcome to the Insight Community of Southern Maine